discordjs/guide/guide/oauth2/README.md

 You have your website, and you have a URL.
 Now you need to use those two things to get an access token.
 For basic applications like [SPAs](https://en.wikipedia.org/wiki/Single-page_application), getting an access token directly is enough.
 You can do so by changing the `response_type` in the URL to `token`.
 However, this means you will not get a refresh token, which means the user will have to explicitly re-authorize when this access token has expired.

 After you change the `response_type`, you can test the URL right away.
-Try visiting it in your browser, and you will be directed to a page that looks like this.
+Visiting it in your browser, you will be directed to a page that looks like this:

 ![Authorization Page](./images/authorize-app-page.png)

 You can see that by clicking `Authorize`, you allow the application to access your username and avatar.
-Once you click through, you should be redirected to your redirect URL with a [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) appended to it.
+Once you click through, it will redirect you to your redirect URL with a [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) appended to it.
 You now have an access token and can make requests to Discord's API to get information on the user.

 Modify `index.html` to add your OAuth2 URL and to take advantage of the access token if it exists.
 Even though [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) is for working with query strings, it can work here because the structure of the fragment follows that of a query string after removing the leading "#".